OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `var` *name* `:` *type* `;`

 > This declares a global variable.
 The variable will be initially assigned the default value for the type.
+> Please see the Default Values section for more details.

 `#[` *Attributes* `]`? [ `view` | `write` | `public` ]* `func` *name* ( *argname1: type1, argname2: type2, ...* ) [-> *returntype*] *codeblock*